SumedhaBillapati/Taco-Sales-Analysis-/README.md

 - Which US city has the highest taco demand?
 - What taco types and sizes sell the most?
-- When do people eat tacos — and does it change by day?
+- When do people eat tacos, and does it change by day?
 - How does pricing vary across markets?
 - Can toppings be a revenue strategy?